Mariustotle/iot_peripherals/actuators/relay_switches/README.md

 After doing the basic testing above, check if you have a 5V Relay Module.
 Short your IN to Ground (Give it 5V) if the green light comes up then you have a 5V Relay Module so will need to add some hardware.

 You have a couple of options
-- Add a NPN (Negative-Positive-Negative) resister and use the 5V power Example resister: 2N2222
+- Add a NPN (Negative-Positive-Negative) transister + resistor and use the 5V power Example resister: 2N2222
-  - Pi GPIO → 1 kΩ → NPN base
+- Relay Power
+  - VCC → Pi 5 V pin
+  - GND → Pi GND pin (must be common with emitter!)
+- Transistor (Flat face to you: [E]-[C]-[B])
-  - NPN emitter → GND
+  - Emitter (E) → Pi GND
-  - NPN collector → relay IN
+  - Collector (C) → Relay IN pin
+  - Base (B) → Pi GPIO (e.g. BCM18) via 1 kΩ resistor
+- Pull-up Resistor
-  - 10 kΩ pull-up from relay IN → relay VCC (5 V)
+  - Add a 10 kΩ resistor from relay IN → relay VCC (5 V).
+  - Ensures IN is HIGH (relay OFF) whenever transistor isn’t pulling low.

 - ULN2003/ULN2803 driver board (Simular to NPN but for up to 8 channels)